avecronym/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 [![[2024-ave.png]]](<Hotkeys.canvas>)
-## Prebuilt Vault - October 27th, 2024
+## Prebuilt Vault - January 4, 2025

 The [[Functional Thinking]] framework and [[N-grams]] are your guiding principles!

-Once you're ready, follow the steps below and start making note(s) of anything in this vault!
+Once you're ready, follow the steps below and start taking note(s) of anything with this vault!

 ----

-- ## Search ^oyt0v
+- ## Search 🔍 ^oyt0v
 	- Ctrl + S - Open Search Bar
-	- Click on 🔍 in Folder Tab - Search for File (Bartender)
-		- *Search any file within the folder tab.*
-			- Use *'* at the start for an exact match
 	- line:() - Search a Hotkey
 	- file:() - Search a file name
 	- Highlight Text + Ctrl + S - Search for Canvases/Files